-Our Oak Canteen Barrels are perfect for the Full Time Re-enactor who likes to do things the old way.
+Our oak canteen barrels are perfect for the full time re-enactor who likes to do things the old way.
 These barrels are handcrafted from American White Oak and have metal hoops.
-This canteen barrel has laser burned Pirate font saying 'Poison' on the front of the barrel along with a Skull and Crossbones design.
+This canteen barrel has laser burned pirate font that says Poison on the front of the barrel along with a skull and crossbones design.
 The canteen barrel holds approximately 1 liter.
 All canteen barrels have a medium toast and come with a bung and leather shoulder strap.
-Perfect for aging Mead, Tequila, Brandy, Whiskey, Scotch, Bourbon, Cognac, or Wine Vinegar.
-1. How many times can I use my barrel?
-With proper care, you can use your barrel for 8 to 10 years.
-Following the cleaning and re-charring instructions will insure a long life for your product, and be sure to not let your barrel dry out.
-2. I left my barrel dry for an extended time.
-Now it leaks... what do I do?
-In many cases just re-cure the barrel.
-If it continues leaking, submerge the barrel in water for a couple of days.
-After it's been submerged, dry the exterior with a towel and fill it with water to see if it continues to leak.
-If so, find the leak and apply barrel wax to the hole.
+They are great for carrying your favorite drink along with you and perfect for aging Mead, Tequila, Brandy, Whiskey, Scotch, Bourbon, Cognac, or Wine Vinegar.

 How to Cure Your Barrel: